 Many inexperienced rapid detox centers are still using general anesthesia to put the patient “to sleep” during the procedure.
 During general anesthesia, doctors usually insert a breathing tube to help the patient breathe; this tube might be used for 2-6 hours and requires the patient to receive large doses of anesthesia to tolerate the tube’s discomfort.
 This form of detoxification carries additional risks and troubles that are unnecessary to reach opioid detoxification.

 Detox Under Sedation

 Sedation is a form of anesthesia, but it is quite different from general anesthesia.
 While sedation spares the patient from experiencing uncomfortable withdrawal symptoms and general anesthesia, sedation does not require a breathing tube.
-Furthermore, detoxification under sedation is much safer than the old protocols with general anesthesia, and they also have less post-treatment side effects.
+Furthermore, detoxification under sedation is much safer than the old protocols with general anesthesia, and they also have fewer post-treatment side effects.

 Waismann Method® Opioid Detox

 Waismann Method® has been the leading provider of opioid detox under sedation.
 Patients are admitted to a full-service accredited hospital’s private room at least a day before the detox.
 This extra time allows for a comprehensive medical evaluation, an in-depth understanding of each patient’s unique tolerance and response to key medications, and adequate pre-treatment preparation for smoother detoxification.